Monday 1st August

-Almost from the beginning of the hike we were in last year’s burn zone.
+The hike began in last year’s burn zone.
 The PCT in 2015 had been closed from this trailhead, forcing thru-hikers to take a boring 24-mile road detour whilst breathing in the smoke.
-I was glad to be on the trail, as the dead trees revealed fantastic views of the snow-coated Mount Adams, which we rounded from it’s south-west to northern face.
-I am relieved that the PCT doesn’t scale the summit of this mohemoth, because at over 12,000 feet I think I might not have made it!
+I was glad to be on the trail, as the dead trees revealed fantastic views of the snow-coated Mount Adams, which we approached from south-west to the northern face.
+I am relieved that the PCT doesn’t scale the summit of this behemoth, because at over 12,000 feet I think I might not have made it!

 This burn area didn’t feel stark and miserable like others we have crossed.
 Instead it was covered with wildflowers and grasses.
 So many colours, especially a blue-purple bloom which from a distance made me think of English bluebells.
 Butterflies and lots of chipmunks hurried themselves.

 We met a handful of other hikers today, many heading south-bound.
 A young French guy named ‘No Spoon’ chatted with us about Brexit.
 I treaded diplomatically, not wanting to upset international relations, but ended up pretending to need the toilet so that he would go ahead!
 We were struggling to climb and talk at his speed anyway.
 And more importantly, we were down-wind from him too!
 Dan told us later that the guy only had peanut butter to eat for the next 66 miles.
 If I had known that I would have given him some of our stash – considering we are trying to complete this section in 3 days, our food bags are just as heavy as ever.